ScaleDrone/heroku-docs/DOCS.md

 -----> Removing ScaleDrone from sharp-mountain-4005... done, v20 (free)
 ```

-Before removing ADDON-NAME a data export can be performed by [[describe steps if export is available]].

 ## Support

-All ADDON-NAME support and runtime issues should be submitted via on of the [Heroku Support channels](support-channels).
+All ScaleDrone support and runtime issues should be submitted via on of the [Heroku Support channels](support-channels).
 Any non-support related issues or product feedback is welcome at [ScaleDrone contact page](https://www.scaledrone.com/contact).

 ## Read more